amsross/Ultimatefris.be/README.md

 You can browse submitted games [here](http://ultimatefris.be/games).

-The game database is searchable by location only.
+The game database is searchable by location, title, and info.
 Any terms will be matched using a simple SQL query of "LIKE '%terms%'".
 I would welcome any more advanced suggestions.